GenBench/GenBench.github.io/_pages/workshop.md

 ---

 # News
 - After technical difficulties with the ARR submission, we extended the submission deadline to October 11!
-- ~~Our ARR commitment deadline has been extended to **October 1**!~~ Submissions can now be made via [this Openreview page](https://openreview.net/group?id=GenBench.org/2023/ARR_Commitment).
+Submissions can now be made via [this Openreview page](https://openreview.net/group?id=GenBench.org/2023/ARR_Commitment).
 - Would you like to submit to the Collaborative Benchmark Task, but you missed the August 1 sample deadline?
 Get in contact with us, you can still submit to the September 1 deadline!
 - The [CoNLL conference](https://conll.org/2023) now allows dual submissions with GenBench, and vice versa!
 Is your CoNLL submission a good fit with the GenBench mission but are you still waiting for your reviews?
 Also submit to GenBench!
 See our information about [dual submissions](https://genbench.org/workshop/#dual-submissions).
 - The Collaborative Benchmarking Task is now accepting submissions, see [genbench.org/cbt](https://genbench.org/cbt)!